 - 7.1 Unearmarked Reserves total £1.569 million at 31 March 2023.
 There was a surplus of £79,000 on the outturn position for 2022/23 (1.0% of the net budget of £7.770m) as shown in the Draft Statement of Accounts for 2022/23 published by the end of June 2023.
-In accordance with normal accounting practice, this underspend has gone into Unearmarked Reserves. - 7.2 At Council on 21st February 2023, Members set a minimum balance for Unearmarked Reserves of £900,000, with an operating level of a minimum of £1.25million (Minute reference CM 66/22).
+In accordance with normal accounting practice, this underspend has gone into Unearmarked Reserves. - 7.2 At Council on 21 February 2023, Members set a minimum balance for Unearmarked Reserves of £900,000, with an operating level of a minimum of £1.25million (Minute reference CM 66/22).
 This was based on a risk assessment basis and a sensitivity analysis.
-Therefore the current level of Unearmarked Reserves of £1.569million at 31 March 2023 is still above these minimum levels to be held which are set annually. - 7.3 Legislation does not prescribe how much the minimum level of reserves should be.
+Therefore, the current level of Unearmarked Reserves of £1.569million at 31 March 2023 is still above these minimum levels to be held which are set annually. - 7.3 Legislation does not prescribe how much the minimum level of reserves should be.
 The Section 151 Officer is tasked with recommending the minimum level of reserves required as part of the budget setting process having regard to elements of risk in the Council's finances (this was recommended at £900,000 being the minimum level in February 2023, with an operating level of £1.25million).
-Section 25 of the Local Government Act 2003 requires the Section 151 officer to report on the adequacy of the Council's financial resources on an annual basis. - 7.4 Earmarked Reserves have reduced by £0.287m in 2022/23 moving from £9.189m on 1 April 2022 to £8.902m at 31 March 2023 as shown in Appendix C. - 7.5 Reserve levels will be kept under constant review and will be reviewed throughout the budget setting process to consider commitments against Earmarked Reserves, their unallocated balance and the contributions to/from Earmarked Reserves for 2024/25 and future years also.
-This will form part of the December 2023 Budget report to the Hub Committee and will be able to be considered alongside details of the Government's Draft Local Government Finance Settlement for 2024/25 (due to be published December 2023). - 7.6 The proposed contributions to/from Earmarked Reserves for 2024/25 are shown in Appendix A. It is recommended to make an annual contribution of £50,000 to a JLP reserve, to commence the JLP review and to also commence making a £350,000 annual contribution to the vehicles replacement reserve for the future replacement of the waste fleet. - 7.7 The provision of an appropriate level of balances is a fundamental part of prudent financial management, enabling the Council to build up funds to meet known and potential financial commitments.
+Section 25 of the Local Government Act 2003 requires the Section 151 Officer to report on the adequacy of the Council's financial resources on an annual basis. - 7.4 Earmarked Reserves have reduced by £0.287m in 2022/23 moving from £9.189m on 1 April 2022 to £8.902m at 31 March 2023 as shown in Appendix C. - 7.5 Reserve levels will be kept under constant review and will be reviewed throughout the budget setting process to consider commitments against Earmarked Reserves, their unallocated balance, and the contributions to/from Earmarked Reserves for 2024/25 and future years also. - 7.6 There is a separate report on this Hub Committee agenda which sets out a review of Earmarked Reserves.
+It is recommended that the Hub Committee resolves to recommend to Council to approve the outcome of the review of revenue reserves, releasing revenue reserves of up to $\pounds 871,000$ which is potentially available to support the delivery of the emerging Corporate Strategy.